prerakpanwar/Real-Time-Fraud-Detection-System/README.md

 Phase 2 (Full working project):

 For final code files please refer "Final Code Files" folder.
+Also, I wont be using any risk profile concept now.

 (*Recommended*) Please go through the Project_Report.pdf file for detailed description of the project.